plukacs/lab-governance/README.md

  - Pitching how we work
  - Matching the estimation with: cilent resources - Lab.Coop resources - timeframe
  - Rating client
+ - Capturing client complaints and giving feedback to the team, when approached by the client with team isssues

 Domain:
  - Sales CRM